Biography

 Author

-Guy Beringer has a portfolio of SME and third sector board appointments, ranging from music in the workplace to the promotion of the rule of law.
-He is Chair of the Bingham Centre Appeal Board, BAILII, the Temple Music Foundation, SageTech Medical, and City Music Services, and serves as a Director of LegalUK and the National Pro Bono Centre, and a Trustee of BIICL and the Dracaena Centre.
+Guy Beringer has a portfolio of SME and third sector board appointments, ranging from the development of innovative medical devices to music in the workplace and the promotion of the rule of law.
+He is Chair of SageTech Medical, BAILII, the Bingham Centre Appeal Board, Sleeklight Ltd, Temple Music Foundation, and City Music Services, and serves as a Director of LegalUK and the National Pro Bono Centre.
+He is also a Campaign Council Member for the Integrated Education Foundation and a Trustee of BIICL and the Dracaena Centre.

-In his first career, Guy was a corporate lawyer and became Senior Partner of Allen & Overy, the global law firm (2000 – 2008).
+In his first career, Guy was a corporate lawyer and became Senior Partner of Allen & Overy (now A&O Shearman) the global law firm (2000 – 2008).
 He was appointed Queen’s Counsel (Honoris Causa) in 2006 for his contributions to pro bono and legal services.
 In 2009, he became Chair of UK Export Finance, the UK’s export credit agency, and in 2016 was awarded a CBE for services to export finance and pro bono work in the legal sector.

-Outside of his professional work, Guy has played rugby against the New Zealand All Blacks, sung Papageno on stage in an amateur production of Mozart’s Magic Flute at Glyndebourne, and now enjoys sport and music from a safe distance.
-He is married to Margaret, and they have three daughters and seven grandchildren.
+Outside his professional work, Guy has played rugby for Cambridge where he won two blues, London Irish where he played in the 1985 Cup Final and Ulster where he played against the 1979 All Blacks.
+He has sung Papageno on stage in an amateur production of Mozart’s Magic Flute at Glyndebourne and now enjoys sport and music from a safe distance.
+He is married to Margaret, an artist and they have three daughters and seven grandchildren.
 They divide their time between London, Cornwall and North Wales.